The Link Between Diabetes and Testosterone

 Type 2 Diabetes Can Kill!
 Never before has the risk of developing type 2 diabetes been greater.
 With ever increasing numbers of men and women being diagnosed with this potentially life changing condition.

-Although more common in men (read study paper here), it is women who are more at risk of serious complications and an increased risk of death.
+Although more common in men (read about type 2 here), it is women who are more at risk of serious complications and an increased risk of death.

 What Is Type 2 Diabetes